raydiak/Inline-Lua/README.md

 Compatible with Lua 5.1 and LuaJIT.
 Support for other versions of Lua is planned.

-Lua version is switched per Inline::Lua instance.
-To use LuaJIT explicitly instead of auto-detecting it, pass :lua<JIT> to Inline::Lua.new().
-To disable the auto-detection without using LuaJIT, either pass another version (currently only 5.1), or pass :!auto to use the default version without auto-detection.
+Lua version is switched per Inline::Lua instance automatically, by trying JIT first and falling back to standard Lua 5.1.
+To skip autodetection and use LuaJIT explicitly, pass :lua<JIT> to Inline::Lua.new().
+To disable the auto-detection without using LuaJIT, either pass another version (currently only 5.1), or pass :!auto to use the non-JIT default.

+To point to a specific library instead of only trying the standard name and library paths, :lib can be passed to Inline::Lua.new to specify a more explicit name/path.
+In this case all auto-detection is disabled and :lua is ignored.

 ## Values